apache/incubator-brooklyn/docs/dev/tips/logging.md

 ## A Quick Overview

-TODO

-slf4j, hooked up to a log4j impl
+For logging, we use the ``slf4j`` facade, usually hooked up to a ``log4j`` implementation.

-tests have debug logging across the board, included by default from ``usage/test-support``
+Tests have debug logging across the board, included by default from ``usage/test-support``

-launcher (and all) define a log4j.properties which logs at INFO level with a few selected categories at DEBUG (debug output goes only to a file, ./brooklyn.log)
+Launcher (and all) define a log4j.properties which logs at INFO level with a few selected categories at DEBUG (debug output goes only to a file, ``./brooklyn.log``).

-Some categories are quite useful:
+Some categories are quite useful, as you'll see in the ``log4j.properties`` files in the project:

 * brooklyn
+* brooklyn.SSH
 * org.jclouds